camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 For a detailed guide on the new Quarkus properties, visit the updated [Quarkus Configuration]({{< ref "/user-guide/quarkus-integration/configuration.md" >}}) page.

 To read more on how Quarkus extensions treat configuration differently, see this [Quarkus Migration Guide](https://github.com/quarkusio/quarkus/wiki/Migration-Guide-3.14#for-extension-developers) and the [Mapping Configuration to Objects Guide](https://quarkus.io/guides/config-mappings).

+# Process Instance Modification Filter Changes

+In the Camunda Cockpit, the [Process Definition View][process-instance-modification] dialog has been updated to use the Historic API.
+With this change, the start date filter is now available within the workflow, while also aligning the Modify Workflow functionality with the Batch Operation API in terms of filter behavior.

+[process-instance-modification]: {{< ref "/webapps/cockpit/bpmn/process-instance-modification.md#perform-a-batch-modification" >}}

+## Saved Filters No Longer Shared Between Modify Operation and Other Filters
+When filtering process instances, users have the option to save filters for future use.
+Previously, saved filters were incorrectly shared between the Modify Operation and other pages.
+With this update, filters saved in the Modify Process Instance workflow are now isolated and will not affect filters on other pages, and vice versa.

+IMPORTANT: After migrating to the new version of Camunda, no saved filters will be available in the Modify Process Instance workflow.
+Users will need to re-enter and save these filters following the migration.
+Please notify your users before the migration.

+## Edge Cases with Behavioral Changes

+- Tokens on Async Tasks: Tokens sitting on an `asyncBefore`/`asyncAfter` task will not yield process instances when using the `activityIdIn` filter, as no history has been produced yet.
+Filtering here is effectively racing against the job executor, and since the job executor usually processes faster than a user can apply filters, state changes can impact query results.
+This filter is most applicable for true wait states (e.g., user tasks, external tasks, timers) rather than transaction boundaries.

+- Compensation Scenarios: It is no longer possible to retrieve process instances with the `activityIdIn` filter on the subprocess "activity".
+When using `activityIdIn` filter for compensation scenarios, users need to filter by specific flow nodes rather than the broader subprocess activities.

+- Incident Deletion: When an incident is deleted, the incident filters will still return the process instances that previously had an incident.
+This behavior aligns with the standalone batch operation page and ensures consistency across the application.